National Illicit Drug Indicators Project (NIDIP)

 The aims of the National Illicit Drug Indicators Project (NIDIP) are to provide epidemiological data on trends over time in drug-related harms, to complement other Australian monitoring systems such as the Illicit Drug Reporting System (IDRS) and the Ecstasy and related Drugs Reporting System (EDRS), and to improve the understanding of, and systematically track changes in, drug-related harms for both illicit and prescription drugs.

-To date NIDIP has identified a comprehensive range of data sources, and produced reviews of drug-related data indicators at a national level.
-These indicators include: information on population patterns of drug use from national surveys, data on deaths due to drug overdoses, drug-related morbidity and drug treatment data, indicators of drug purity and seizures, and drug-related crime data.
-Analyses of these indicators are published on a regular basis.
-The project currently publishes bulletins on drug-related deaths and drug-related hospital separations on annual basis on the NDARC website, as well as a comprehensive report on trends over time in drug use and related harms across a range of data sources.
-These bulletins and reports, along with peer-reviewed journal articles, aim to provide as comprehensive an overview as possible of trends in drug use and related harms in Australia over time.
+NIDIP has established a comprehensive collection of data sources and has conducted reviews of drug-related indicators at the national level.
+These indicators include information on population patterns of drug use from national surveys, data on drug overdose deaths, drug-related morbidity and drug treatment data, indicators of drug purity and seizures, and drug-related crime statistics.
+Analyses of these indicators are conducted and disseminated on a regular basis.

 • Associate Professor Amy Peacock